A general framework for data-driven uncertainty quantification under complex input dependencies using vine copulas: Results on a dome truss model under asymmetric loads

 The results, summarized in \tabref{dome_Pf_estimates}, show that the failure probability of the structure decreases by an order of magnitude from $\CInd$ to $\CGauss$, and by another order of magnitude from $\CGauss$ to $\CVine$ and $\CVineHat$.
 Highly asymmetric loads (as due to $\CInd$ and, to a minor extent, to $\CGauss$) may create a deformation mechanism in the structure that favours large displacements of the most heavily loaded nodes (here, node $2$).
 In contrast, the more symmetric loading determined by the C-vine results in a more evenly distributed load path that ultimately leads to a safer structure.
-If the loads were actually coupled by $\CVine$, assuming the independence or Gaussian copulas would thus lead to highly overestimating $P_f$.
-Conversely, fitting $\CVine$ to data would recover the reference solution $\PfVineIS$ with high precision.
-Again, the input model used for the analysis is more important to get an accurate estimate than the particular UQ method (FORM, IS) employed.
+For loads actually coupled by $\CVine$, assuming the independence or Gaussian copulas thus leads to highly overestimating $P_f$.
+Conversely, building the vine by purely data-driven inference recovers the reference solution $\PfVineIS$ with high precision.
+Again, the input model used for the analysis is more important to get an accurate estimate than the particular UQ method (FORM or IS) employed.